Celebrate the Awardees

 Coming February 2026

-The California Arts Council was founded by trailblazers, pioneers, visionaries who laid the groundwork for all of the work the agency has lead these past 50 years.
-We honor and celebrate them.
+The first appointed members of the California Arts Council were trailblazers and visionaries who laid the foundation for all of the work the agency has lead these past 50 years.

 David Geffen